Abreu Silva, Fernanda (Graduate Institute of International and Development Studies, Geneva)

-Ms. Aerne completed her PhD at the University of St.Gallen at the end of 2018.
+Dr. Aerne is currently a Postdoctoral Researcher at the Université de Lausanne.
+She completed her PhD at the University of St.Gallen at the end of 2018.
 Her thesis examined how the artistic scene contributes to build a public sphere in the post-conflict context of Colombia.
 Relying on social network analysis, the thesis looked at art organizations’ cooperation and consequent coalescence of art publics.
 Methodologically, the analysis built both on qualitative and quantitative data.
-Currently, Annatina Aerne works on a new project at the School of Economics and Political Science at the University of St.Gallen, focusing on the integration of refugees through vocational education and training.
+After her PhD, Annatina Aerne worked on a project at the School of Economics and Political Science at the University of St.Gallen, focusing on the integration of refugees through vocational education and training.

-Bachmann, Pauline (University of Zurich)
+Araújo, Victor (University of Zurich)

 Boanada-Fuchs, Anthony (University of São Paulo)